Enjoy views of a sparkling Aegan Sea and bohemian markets.

 If you’re arriving by car, there are several parking options available, including a range of car parks accessible on foot or by free shuttle bus.
 Book a parking space online in advance and save up to 70%.

 Once you’re at the airport, we’ve got lots of shops for you to browse.
-Visit The Watch Collection for designer watches, or head to World Duty Free for cosmetics, chocolates and more tax-free.
+Visit World Duty Free for cosmetics, chocolates and more tax-free purchases.
 If you need something for the flight, get snacks or a book at WHSmith or travel-sized toiletries at Boots.

 All that shopping might make you peckish, so we’ve got great cafés, bars and restaurants for you to enjoy.
-You can also grab food to go at Burger King, Wrapchic or Pret a Manger.
+You can also grab food to go at Wrapchic or Pret a Manger.

 Arriving at Bodrum Airport